 Question: I have throbbing tooth pain 2 weeks after filling.
 What should I do?

 Answer: Experiencing throbbing tooth pain two weeks after a filling is abnormal.
 It could be an indication of an underlying issue, like an infection or a problem with the filling.
-It’s essential to contact your Richmond dentist for a thorough examination.
+It’s essential to contact your Richmond Hill Orthodontics provider for a thorough examination.

 Question: What could be causing throbbing tooth pain after a filling?